On the Walsh spectra of quadratic APN functions: Vector Space Partitions in Relation to Amplitudes

 \subsubsection{Dimension 10}

-We now consider vector space partitions of $\F_2^{10}$ in which all subspaces have even dimension.
+We now consider vector space partition of $\F_2^{10}$ in which all subspaces have even dimension.
 There is some intersection with previous work, e.g. in~\cite{seelinger}, the authors consider subspace partitions of the type $[2^as^b]$.
 We give a self-contained proof for all cases that are relevant to our question. \begin{theorem} Let $\mathcal V$ be a vector space partition of $\F_2^{10}$ such that $\dim(V)$ is even for all $V \in \mathcal{V}$.
-Then $\mathcal V$ has one of the following types: \begin{itemize} \item $[10^1]$, \item $[2^{256},8^1]$, \item $[2^{320-5i},4^{i},6^1]$ for $0\le i\le 64$, \item $[2^{341-5i},4^i]$ for $0\le i\le 66.$ \end{itemize} There exist examples of all these vector space partition types, except possibly the type $[2^{11},4^{66}]$. \end{theorem}
+Then $\mathcal V$ has one of the following types: \begin{itemize} \item $[10^1]$, \item $[2^{256},8^1]$, \item $[2^{320-5i},4^{i},6^1]$ for $0\le i\le 64$, \item $[2^{341-5i},4^i]$ for $0\le i\le 65.$ \end{itemize} There exist examples of all these vector space partition types. \end{theorem}

 \begin{proof} The $[10^1]$ case is again trivial.
 If there is a $V \in \mathcal{V}$ with $\dim(V)=8$ then (by the dimension bound and packing condition) the vector space partition is necessarily of type $[2^{256},8^1]$, and Construction~\ref{constr:bu} gives again an example.